Toulouse is the destination for aviation enthusiasts and foodies too.

 Modern aviation city Toulouse has Medieval exoticism

-Toulouse has been an important city in past centuries as well.
-In the Middle Ages it was the capital of independent Occitania and still is, although today the region is of course part of France.
+Toulouse has been an important city in the past centuries as well.
+In the Middle Ages, it was the capital of independent Occitania and still is, although today the region is of course part of France.
 The street signs are still also in Occitan.

 The city has a large medieval old town with narrow streets and small squares spread out between the Capitole square and the river, along which you can find small boutiques and restaurants.

-On the Capitole you can see newlywed couples coming out from the City Hall.
+On the Capitole, you can see newlywed couples coming out of the City Hall.

-From the Capitole, walk along Rue Pargaminiéres lined with restaurants, or walk along Rue Léon Gambetta to La Daurade Square, where river cruises depart.
-On the terraces, you might get stuck talking to the locals about the region’s wines or their favorite sport, rugby.
+From the Capitole, walk along Rue Pargaminiéres, lined with restaurants, or walk along Rue Léon Gambetta to La Daurade Square, where river cruises depart.

 Toulouse is also called the pink city, and the reason for that can best be seen from above.
 You can get a free view over the city’s pink rooftops from the roof of Galleries Lafayette, which can be reached by elevator.